zephyrproject-rtos/zephyr/doc/kernel/usermode/memory_domain.rst

 or MMU tables.
 A thread belongs to a single memory domain at any point in time but a memory domain may contain multiple threads.
-Threads in the same memory domain have the same access permissions to the memory partitions belong to the memory domain.
+Threads in the same memory domain have the same access permissions to the memory partitions belonging to the memory domain.
+New threads will inherit any memory domain configuration from the parent thread.

 Implementation
 **************